Week 2 NFL Pick'em and Survivor Pool Picks

 With the help of TeamRankings' customizable tools and data, I’ll go over the best value picks for Week 2, along with the top suggestions for survivor pools.
 I’ll do my best to give you the info to get you back on track, or keep you going if your first week wasn’t as disastrous as the majority of contest entrants out in the sports betting world.

 Editor’s Note: TeamRankings subscribers win football pools three times as often as expected, thanks to customized picks designed for your pool's size and rules.
 No one else does it.

 It wasn’t the best start for me, as my picks went 3-2 on the week.
 Tampa Bay, Kansas City and Denver all came through, but Indy fell short against Seattle and the Jaguars disappointed in a big way.
 Let’s move forward to Week 2, where hopefully we find success in both pick'em and survivor formats.

 Pick'em Pool Breakdown

 Before I get into the picks, note that I’m not suggesting you should make all of the picks listed below.
 The best Week 2 picks for your NFL pool depend on strategy factors such as your pool’s size, rules and prize structure, plus situational factors like your current place in the standings and the number of weeks remaining.

 However, these picks do provide some of the best opportunities to differentiate your Week 2 picks from your pool opponents, by taking on only a modest amount of risk, or no additional risk at all.

-They are the third-highest choice by the public at 95.9%, so you’ll win or lose with most people in your pool.
+The Browns are the choice by 92% of the public, so you will win or lose with the bulk of your pool.